 These are all fairly obvious examples, but there are other concepts to consider during this step.
-You can add in green screen to add in extra special effects.
+You can add a green screen to add extra special effects.
 Or create more buildings in the animation environment.
 You can even extend the background to become a more complete world.

 Music helps to set the mood and tone in a setting.
 Anything from a happy celebration to a somber breakup.

 Foley is another term for sound effects.
-A foley artist will create sounds specific to animation using a variety of props.
+A folly artist will create sounds specific to animation using a variety of props.

 We have reached the end!
 It's time to combine the renders, music, special effects, and any edits to create a final project.